SunCCNY/NAIRR-SMLM/README.md

 A localization algorithm plays a crucial role in mining the information of emitter locations from a large number of data frames to reconstruct a one-shot superresolution image.
 Hence, the localization algorithm must be informationally efficient and computationally efficient.

 ## AI
-Due to its highly informational and computational efficiency, an AI built on neural network and deep learning is particularly suitable to serve as a localization algorithm in SMLM.
+Due to its highly informational and computational efficiency, an AI built on neural networks and deep learning is particularly suitable to serve as a localization algorithm in SMLM.

 # Datasets
 ## Type of datasets